WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ## 7. Software for checking output

-The **ESGF Quality Control (QC) Framework** is a new unified solution designed to validate and ensure the integrity of climate model outputs intended for publication on the Earth System Grid Federation (ESGF).
+The **ESGF Quality Control (QC) solution** is built around a new plugin developed for the [IOOS Compliance Checker](http://ioos.github.io/compliance-checker/), providing a unified and extensible way to validate climate model outputs intended for publication on the Earth System Grid Federation (ESGF).
+Recent development of [ESGF-QC](https://esgf.github.io/esgf-qc/) has ceased as it will be more efficient to maintain a compliance checker plugin rather than a fork of the entire code base.
 Historically, QC in ESGF has relied on a patchwork of tools (**PrePARE**, **QA-DKRZ**, **nctime**, and others) each covering different aspects of metadata and data checks.
 While effective, this fragmented approach introduced redundancy, maintenance challenges, and reduced transparency in QC workflows.

-The goal of this framework is to provide a cohesive, extensible, and transparent system that consolidates key checks, covers at least the minimum requirements for ESGF publication, and produces standardized reporting.
+The goal of this plugin is to provide a cohesive, extensible, and transparent system that consolidates key checks for WCRP projects, covers at least the minimum requirements for ESGF publication, and produces standardized reporting.

-> ⚠️ **We’re releasing an **early version** of this ESGF QC Framework**.
+> ⚠️ **We’re releasing an **early version** of this ESGF QC IOOS plugin*.
 This release is the result of ongoing development and while not final, it aims to give *data managers* and *advanced users* an opportunity to explore the tool and adapt their workflows in anticipation of CMIP7.
 This early release is *not* intended for general use.
 It is primarily targeted at *data providers* responsible for the **pre-publication QC** of CMIP data on ESGF.

 ### 🚧 Important Caveats

 - **Scope is limited**:
-  - Support only the subset of **CMIP6** variables provided to the **Copernicus Climate Data Store**
+  - Support **CMIP6** and **CORDEX-CMIP6**
-  - **CMIP7** is not yet supported due to pending updates to the Controlled Vocabulary (CV)
+  - **CMIP7** is coming soon

 - **Development in progress**:
   - The framework may still contain **minor bugs**
+  - For CMIP6 data, tests have been mainly made on variables provided to the **Copernicus Climate Data Store**
   - **QC results may change** in future releases and **should not be treated as final** .

 - **Not yet validated**: